 In this post we have made a quick tour through the different options available in Nubentos so that your APIs for Health, or your subscriptions to APIs for Health, distribute your requests in time in a balanced and safe way.

-As an API provider, your servers will be more protected and Nubentos analytics will allow you to detect situations with which you can make appropriate decisions for the management of your resources.
+As an API for Health provider, your servers will be more protected and Nubentos analytics will allow you to detect situations with which you can make appropriate decisions for the management of your resources.

 As an API consumer, you can monitor the use your software products make of your subscriptions and optimize your development costs.

-And remember that, in both cases, all these facilities and tools are available to you at no cost.
+And remember that, in both cases, all these facilities and tools are available to you at no cost in Nubentos.